 The reserves needed to finance retirement benefits are accumulated through the collection of employer and employee contributions and through investment earnings.
-Total contribution revenue for the year increased by \$19.5 million to \$1.42 billion.
-This was a 1.4% increase over the prior year.
-Retirement contributions were calculated at 14.5% of retirement salary for each member during fiscal year 2018.
+Total contribution revenue for the year increased by \$23.0 million to \$1.5 billion.
+This was a 1.6% increase over the prior year.
+Retirement contributions were calculated at 14.5% of retirement salary for each member during fiscal year 2020.
 The employer matched this amount.
 Contribution rates were unchanged from the prior year.
-In addition to contributions on salary, members may also pay contributions to reinstate previously refunded service or to purchase various types of elective service.
-Such contributions were approximately \$6.4 million less than with the prior year.
-An increased retirement salary base and the addition of new members resulted in the overall increase in contributions.
+An increased retirement salary base, the addition of new members and an increase in contributions for members working after retirement resulted in the increase in contributions.

-The net investment gain was \$3.2 billion as compared to a net investment gain of \$4.1 billion in 2017.
-The current year gains are reflective of an 8.7% net return on the Systems' diversified investment portfolio, compared to 12.3% in the prior year.
+The net investment gain was \$1.5 billion as compared to a net investment gain of \$2.6 billion in 2019.
+The current year gains are reflective of a 3.7% net return on the Systems' diversified investment portfolio, compared to 6.9% in the prior year.
 All investment related expenses, such as fees paid to investment managers, are reflected as a reduction in revenue and are accounted for in this net figure.
 The Investment Section of this report contains additional information regarding investments and securities lending activity.